ActivitySim/activitysim/docs/users-guide/example_models.rst

 Configuration
 _____________

-This section has been moved to :ref:`configuration`.
+This section has been moved to :ref:`user_configuration`.

 .. _sub-model-spec-files: